rjferguson21/big-bang/docs/developer/develop-package.md

      email: ""
    ```

-and then include a reference to your file during your helm install command by adding
+Then include a reference to your file during your helm install command by adding the below `-f` to your Big Bang install command:
    ```shell
    -f reg-creds.yaml
    ```